tonycimaglia/care/README.md

 * User's will be able to add timers to their tasks if they need to be completed in a certain amount of time.

 * I'd like to have a page that displays every single one of a nurses currently active tasks rather than only be able to display them in a patient-specific way.
+This way, managers could view what needs to be done for all the nurses on a given floor.